BEng(Hons) Architecture and Environmental Engineering

 Our experienced teaching staff are active in research and professional practice, ensuring you learn about the latest ideas and trends in the industry.

 Through this mix of scheduled teaching and self-guided study, you'll explore themes like sustainability, urban design, and building technology.
-With an emphasis on hands-on learning and real-world application, the course blends studio-based teaching, technical workshops, and live design projects, allowing you to apply theory to practical contexts.
+With an emphasis on hands-on learning and real-world application, the course blends studio-based teaching, technical workshops and labs and live design projects, allowing you to apply theory to practical contexts.

 Your fieldwork offers exposure to diverse built environments, enriching your understanding of architecture and engineering.
 You'll also gain practical experience through site visits, internships, and community-based collaborations with local employers.